iGuan7u/OpenCore-Gigabyte-Z390M-Gaming/README.md

 # OpenCore-Gigabyte-Z390M-Gaming

+## Please move on to [BenjaminX's project](https://github.com/BenjaminX/Hackintosh-Gigabyte-Z390M-GAMING)

+## This project is no longer maintain.
+Thank you for your stars.

 An OpenCore config of hackintosh, about Gigabyte Z390M Gaming.

 ![info](./screenshot/info.png)